Contrast-Security-OSS/docs/content/user/apps/manage/MergingApplications.md

 <a href="assets/images/Merge-apps.png" rel="lightbox" title="Use the batch action menu to merge applications"><img class="thumbnail" src="assets/images/Merge-apps.png"/></a>

-* Choose one of the merged applications should represent the **Master Application**.
+* Choose one of the merged applications to represent the **master application**.

-Once your applications are merged, you'll see the **Master Application** accompanied by a crown icon.
+Once your applications are merged, you'll see the **master application** name accompanied by a crown icon.
 To see the application modules represented by the master, click the icon, or choose **Show child applications** from the **Advanced** filter options.
 To quickly get to any merged applications, use the **Merged** filter available from the search bar.

 <a href="assets/images/Master-app-tooltip.png" rel="lightbox" title="A master (merged) application"><img class="thumbnail" src="assets/images/Master-app-tooltip.png"/></a>